 Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including citalopram.
-In many rypolaterina may occur as a result of treatment with SSNs and SNNs, including claupital.
 In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH), and was reversible when citalopram was discontinued.
 Cases with serum sodium lower than 110 mmol/L have been reported.
 Elderly patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
 Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk (see Geriatric Use).
 Discontinuation of citalopram should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.

-Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment confusion, weakness, and unsteadiness, which may lead to falls.
+Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which may lead to falls.
 Signs and symptoms associated with more severe and/or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.